ocsf/ocsf-lib-py/README.md

 ### ocsf.validate.framework: The Validation Framework Package

-The `ocsf.valide.framework` package provides a lightweight framework for validators.
+The `ocsf.validate.framework` package provides a lightweight framework for validators.
 It was inspired by the needs of `ocsf-validator`, which may be ported to this framework in the future.

+### ocsf.validate.compatibility: The Backwards Compatibility Validator

+The `ocsf.validate.compatibility` provides a backwards compatibility validator for OCSF schema.
+This compares the changes between two OCSF schemata and reports any breaking changes between the old and new version.

 ## Getting Started